rustinact/rustinaction.github.io/_pages/about.md

 - **Performance**
 - **Zero-cost abstractions**

 <b>Rust</b> is a great choice when performance matters and it solves pain points that bother many other languages.
-For the eighth year in a row, Rust has topped the chart as “the most desired programming language” in [Stack Overflow’s annual developer survey <i class="fa-solid fa-arrow-up-right-from-square"></i>](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages){:target="_blank"}, implying that many people who have had the chance to use it have fallen in love with it.
+For the eighth year in a row, Rust has topped the chart as “the most desired programming language” in [Stack Overflow’s annual developer survey](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages){:target="_blank"}, implying that many people who have had the chance to use it have fallen in love with it.

 The Rust community continues to grow, the language continues to evolve, and its ecosystem is expanding, making it an appealing choice for a wide range of project types. **With that said, Rust appears to be on a strong road as we head into the future**.